ytanimura/sound-shader/Readme.md

 - `resources/*.wav`
 - `examples/pirates.comp`

+These files are excluded by Cargo.toml.
+So, there are no problems if one uses this crate from [crates.io](https://crates.io/crates/sound-shader).

 ## Operating environment

 The unit tests and examples are done on my Windows and Mac machines.